 - In the Image Statistics area of the Match Color dialog box, click the Load Statistics button.
 Locate and load the saved settings file.

 Photoshop provides several techniques that let you replace the colors of objects.
 For great flexibility and results, apply a Hue/Saturation adjustment to selected objects.
 For less flexibility but a convenient grouping of options, use the Replace Color dialog box.
 For speed but less precision, try the Color Replacement tool.

 In most cases, this flexible technique best replaces colors.
 Because masks and adjustment layers are non-destructive, you can later fine-tune the results with complete freedom.
 A unique Colorize option makes absolute, rather than relative, color changes (avoiding tinting from original colors).

-In the Properties panel (CC, CS6) or Adjustments panel (CS5), change Hue and Saturation settings to replace the object’s color.
-If original color tints the new color, select Colorize, and readjust settings.
+In the Properties panel, change Hue and Saturation settings to replace the object’s color.
+If the original color tints the new color, select Colorize, and readjust settings.
 (See Adjust hue and saturation.)

 Leave the Lightness setting at zero to maintain contrast.
 To maintain both contrast and saturation, select the Hue blending mode for the adjustment layer.

 The Replace Color dialog box combines tools for selecting a color range with HSL sliders for replacing that color.
 You can also choose the replacement color in the Color Picker.